 Three more hours and the moon is now nearing the opposite rim.
 The Big Dipper has long since disappeared and I now have a new constellation to track, the Teapot, which has made a grand entrance over the east wall directly above me.
 I’ve told myself throughout the night that the early morning hours will be the real test.
 They will be the darkest, coldest and weariest hours.
 But, it’s through those cold and dark hours that daylight and warmth will come again.

 As expected, the canyon gradually darkens.
 A broad glow from the moon behind the canyon rim persists for a while, but by about 3:00 am the canyon turns inky black.
 With the departure of the moon comes the full splendor of the galaxy.
 The Milky Way is a silk tapestry spread between the cliffs, and I’m sure there is a star visible in that awesome sky for every living soul on Earth.
-I’ve never seen a starry night as brilliant as this one.

 I must be especially careful now.
 When I sit or awkwardly lay down on my ledge I begin to doze off.
 But, I can’t allow this.
 It would be too easy to slumber and fall forward or roll sideways right off the ledge, break a bone on the way down, and find myself immersed in that river, putting my life in danger.
 I must stay awake and stay warm, so my un-ending calisthenics routine continues.
 In the darkness I sometimes get a sense of vertigo.
 Without the moonlight the sky and the canyon walls are equally black, the rock discernible only by the absence of stars.
 Below me, no distinction can be made between black land and black water and the river seems a bottomless abyss, its presence betrayed only by the occasional catfish in the night.
 I feel suspended in space on this ledge and often must sit down just to avoid dizziness and the risk of staggering off the ledge into the river.